syedumerahmedcode/primefaces/README.md

 - PrimeFaces
 - SpringBoot
 - [HikariCP](https://zetcode.com/articles/hikaricp/): HikariCP is solid high-performance JDBC connection pool.
 A connection pool is a cache of database connections maintained so that the connections can be reused when future requests to the database are required.
 Connection pools may significantly reduce the overall resource usage.
+- [HSQLDB](http://hsqldb.org/web/hsqlDocsFrame.html): HSQLDB (Hyper SQL Database) is a relational database management system written in Java.
+It has a JDBC driver and supports a large subset of SQL-92, SQL:2008, SQL:2011, and SQL:2016 standards.[2]
+It offers a fast,[3] small (around 1300 kilobytes in version 2.2) database engine which offers both in-memory and disk-based tables.
+Both embedded and server modes are available.

 - Give a brief explanation of each technology.